Raymond James Trims Magna International (TSE:MG) Target Price to C$83.00

-A number of other brokerages have also recently issued reports on MG.
-The Goldman Sachs Group upped their price target on shares of Magna International from C$97.00 to C$120.00 and gave the stock a buy rating in a research note on Thursday, June 24th.
-CIBC reiterated an outperform rating and issued a C$142.00 price target on shares of Magna International in a research note on Wednesday, August 25th.
+A number of other analysts have also issued reports on MG.
+The Goldman Sachs Group boosted their price target on Magna International from C$97.00 to C$120.00 and gave the company a buy rating in a report on Thursday, June 24th.
+CIBC reiterated an outperform rating and issued a C$142.00 price target on shares of Magna International in a report on Wednesday, August 25th.

-The firm also recently announced a quarterly dividend, which was paid on Friday, September 3rd.
-Shareholders of record on Friday, August 20th were given a $0.538 dividend.
+The company also recently declared a quarterly dividend, which was paid on Friday, September 3rd.
+Investors of record on Friday, August 20th were issued a $0.538 dividend.
 This is a positive change from Magna International’s previous quarterly dividend of $0.53.
-The ex-dividend date was Thursday, August 19th.
-This represents a $2.15 dividend on an annualized basis and a yield of 2.22%.
-Magna International’s payout ratio is 23.63%.
+The ex-dividend date of this dividend was Thursday, August 19th.
+This represents a $2.15 dividend on an annualized basis and a dividend yield of 2.26%.
+Magna International’s payout ratio is presently 18.16%.

 Magna International Inc designs, engineers, and manufactures components, assemblies, systems, subsystems, and modules for original equipment manufacturers of vehicles and light trucks worldwide.
 The company operates through four segments: Body Exteriors & Structures, Power & Vision, Seating Systems, and Complete Vehicles.